Sepitori

 began participating in criminal activities and would plot and scheme in crowded township environments.
 The people of Mamelodi like to incorporate the variations of other Pretorian townships.
 So most of the words used in other places are either considered obsolete or are adopted into the ever changing language.
-So you could say "Sepetori se metsi" which has multiple means depending on context in this it would mean that Sepetori is new.
+So you could say "Sepitori se metsi" which has multiple means depending on context in this it would mean that Sepitori is new.

 In the Pretoria area, this became the language of di kleva (well-dressed township-dwellers who were trendy and up to speed with cultural developments).
 The high social status that came with being recognized as a kleva resulted in a growing number of people speaking that way.
 Tsotsitaal thus went from being a cult-like secret code to being a medium of communication in the urban areas around Gauteng.

-Sepitori contains Afrikaans influences due to the language’s prominence during apartheid.
+Sepitori contains Afrikaans influences due to the language's prominence during apartheid.
 Well-dressed township dwellers (kleva) started utilising a combination of Afrikaans words in their speech, resulting in the language having terms such as Dae man, Ek sê, Daarso, Is waar, Nou die laas, and Jy verstaan, which are used on a daily basis.
 When greeting, people in the Pretorian area use the native Setswana greeting of Dumelang/ Ashe and the colloquial "Ek sê".
 The latter is preferred by the youth, while the former is generally used by elders and in official community events.

 Sepitori has a separate set of words to use when talking about money.
 The people of the Pretoria-Tshwane area use words such as nyoko, zaka, lechankura and maphepha to refer to money.

 An example of a sepitori passage would be:

 Eintlek, s'pitori ke nthwe e te kopantshang wabona?
 Ge re ova s'pitori, a se gore re nyaka goba snaaks.
 Die ding ke s'praka sa rona.
 Re tlha ver le yona wang verstaan?
 Re ka seno betha sdudla mo spacing.

 "Actually, sepitori is a thing that just goes with the flow, you see?
 When we speak sepitori it's not that we want to be rude.
 It's our language; we have been using it for a long time so we can't just abandon it."